Soil Tillage: Types, Purpose, Pros and Cons

 7. Soil loses the capacity to store water.

-Many soil quality characteristics, such as soil density, drainage, water-holding capacity, good infiltration and levels of organic matter, and beneficial soil organisms, can be negatively affected by tillage.
+Many soil quality characteristics, such as soil density, drainage, water-holding capacity, good infiltration, and levels of organic matter, as well as beneficial soil organisms, can be negatively affected by tillage.

-Constant and frequent tilling of the soil will inevitably disrupt the quality and structure of the ground.
+Constant and frequent tilling of the soil will inevitably disrupt the soil’s quality and structure.

 We must change how we work lands to keep good quality soil and make agriculture more environmentally friendly.

 Management of the soil tilling system must become more sustainable in the future.
-Balanced and science-driven choices must be taken to positively affect soil quality and maintain a good agriculture production level.
+Balanced and science-driven choices must be made to positively impact soil quality and maintain a high level of agricultural production.

 RenzoVet